Each day across the country, hundreds of people get deceived by an “advance fee” business capital loan scam. Here’s how it basically works:

 Applying for a REAL Business Capital Loan

-At Mulligan Funding, we provide customers with REAL business capital loans – because we are a real company!
+At Mulligan Funding, we provide customers with access to REAL business capital loans – because we are a real company!
 What’s more, we are NOT loan brokers.
-We fund all of our loans with our own cash, which simplifies, streamlines and speeds up the process for our customers.
+We provide funding for all of our loans with our own cash, which simplifies, streamlines and speeds up the process for our customers.
 At the same time, it protects our customers’ confidentiality, privacy and credit rating (i.e. we don’t “shop” our customers’ loan application around the country and expose them to repeated credit checks by prospective lenders — which drives up their score).

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!